 Website Traffic

 Traffic to your website is measured by the number of individual users or individual visits.
 A single user can make multiple visits.
-You can see how traffic changes between two dates, or compare two separate periods of time.
+You can see how traffic changes between two dates, or compare two separate periods of time through GA4’s acquisition reports.

 Analysing website traffic lets you see when people are most likely to visit your website and whether visits are increasing overall.
-Ideally, website traffic should increase year-on-year, so if it doesn’t, you may want to look at your SEO and marketing strategy.
+Ideally, website traffic should increase year-on-year, so if it doesn’t, you may want to look at how you can improve your SEO and marketing strategy.

-Website traffic can also indicate whether there is any unusual activity.
+Changes in website traffic can also highlight unusual activity.
 A sudden drop in visits could indicate something is wrong with your site that prevents people getting onto it (for example, if your server is down), or that you have been negatively affected by a Google update.
-If the latter, research updates implemented around that time, and find guidance on how to improve.
+If the latter, research updates implemented around that time and find guidance on how to improve.

-On the other hand, if you see a one-off sudden spike in traffic, it could indicate that you’ve either been hit by spam, or that something has triggered a peak in interest.
-This could be, for example, a feature in a national newspaper.
+On the other hand, if you see a one-off sudden spike in traffic, it could suggest that you’ve either been hit by spam traffic, or that something has triggered a peak in interest.
+This could be, for example, a feature on TV or in a national newspaper.

 Keyword rankings